newrelic/newrelic-azure-log-ingestion/README.md

 This is the easiest option as it only needs to be setup once and all existing and future App Insights resources will be automatically configured to report to New Relic.
 Keep in mind there are costs associated with exporting telemetry data from Azure.
-You will want to monitor the Consumption Group created by this integration to ensure they meet your expectations.
+You will want to monitor integration utilzation to ensure they meet your expectations.

 To setup this Azure Policy, rrun the below command using the Azure CLI: